 My bearded bro Nabeel on the right alongside our guide who needed to stop off for a quick joint before continuing the tour

 View outward from inside the weed shack

-Back out of the weed shack and continuing our walk through the slum…
+Back out the weed shack and continuing our walk through the slum…

 Man preparing a meal in his home

 A blind man who I didn’t know was blind at the time I first saw him.
-After I pointed and laughed at his posture while stoned, I was informed of his disability which made me feel so guilty that I ended up getting all serious, giving their family five bucks and wishing them the best.
+After I pointed and laughed at his posture, assuming he, like my guide, was just another lazy Bangladeshi high on weed, I was informed of his disability which made me feel so guilty that I ended up giving their family a handful of money and wishing them the best.

 Da barber shop

 Whereas some people get their beards shaved indoors by barbers in “YouTube” shirts…

 …others get lined up out on the street.